jeroenooms/opencpu-pages/_posts/2014-07-24-paging-with-jsonlite.md

 print(mydata0$filings$organization)
 {% endhighlight %}

 To analyze or visualize these data, we need to combine the pages into a single dataset.
 This is best done using `rbind.fill` from the `plyr` package.
-However because `rbind.fill` does not support nested data frames, we need to flatten the `JSON` data by passing the `flatten = TRUE` argument to `toJSON`.
+However because `rbind.fill` does not support nested data frames, we need to flatten the `JSON` data by passing the `flatten = TRUE` argument to `fromJSON`.

 {% highlight r %}
 #Note flatten=TRUE requires jsonlite => 0.9.9